 It has often been alleged — though not in evidence to us — that the Phoebus organisation artificially made the life of a lamp short with the object of increasing the number of lamps sold.
 As we have explained in Chapter 9, there can be no absolutely right life for the many varying circumstances to be found among the consumers in any given country, so that any standard life must always represent a compromise between conflicting factors.
 B.S.I, has always adopted a single life standard for general service filament lamps, and the representatives of both B.S.I, and B.E.A., as well as most lamp manufacturers, have told us in evidence that they regard 1,000 hours as the best compromise possible at the present time, nor has any evidence been offered to us to the contrary.
 (Chapter 17: Conclusions and Recommendations)

 Now, a cartel has no reason to thrive in a free market economy.
-The reason arises from the possibility of opportunistic behavior which remains a constant threat to the stability of any cartel.
-The more intense is the competition, and the more difficult it is to coordinate strategies.
+This is due to the possibility of opportunistic behavior which remains a constant threat to the stability of any cartel.
+The more intense the competition, and the more difficult it is to coordinate strategies.
 The only way to maintain the cartel is to impose barriers to entry in order to limit competition.
-For example, George Reisman (Capitalism, 1996, pp. 377-380) explains how the government creates and maintains monopolies.
+For example, Reisman (1996, pp. 377-380) explains how the government creates and maintains monopolies.

 Specifically, in addition to lower prices, competition leads to improved product quality, not to their deterioration.
 The fear of losing a customer to a competitor is a sufficient deterrent to planned obsolescence.
-In other words, refuting the theory of natural monopoly would discredit at the same time the theory of planned obsolescence.
+Refuting the theory of natural monopoly would discredit at the same time the theory of planned obsolescence.

-In fact, a monopoly in itself is not a threat if it is unable to charge a monopoly price (Mises, Human Action, [1949] 1996, pp. 278, 357-391, especially p.
+In fact, a monopoly in itself is not a threat if it is unable to charge a monopoly price (Mises, [1949] 1996, pp. 278, 357-391, especially p.
 370).
-But such a monopoly can not arise on a free market.
-As the economy becomes more complex and advanced, the products will become more and more heterogeneous, the differentiation being more pronounced at the consumer level than at the producer level, and this, with the increase of the level of education that facilitates the discrimination between products (Rothbard, Man, Economy, and State, [1962] 2009, pp. 666-667, footnote 28).
+But such a monopoly can not arise in a free market.
+As the economy becomes more complex and advanced, the products will become more and more heterogeneous, the differentiation being more pronounced at the consumer level than at the producer level, and this, with the increase of the level of education that facilitates the discrimination between products (Rothbard, [1962] 2009, pp. 666-667, footnote 28).
 It follows that the establishment of a monopoly price is not necessarily easier in an advanced economy even in spite of information asymmetries.
-Competition will not even allow monopoly prices to be settled (pp. 681-686), the concept being itself completely meaningless since it is perfectly impossible to detect the so-called "monopoly price" (pp. 690-695, 700-702).
-Even economies of scale in a context of inelastic demand is not an obstacle to competition.
+Competition will not even allow monopoly prices to be settled (pp. 681-686), the concept being itself completely meaningless since it is perfectly impossible to detect the so-called “monopoly price” (pp. 690-695, 700-702).
+Even economies of scale in a context of inelastic demand is not an obstacle to competition (Rothbard, 1962, ch.
+9 and ch.
+10).

-That being said, it should be kept in mind that regulations (taxes, price controls, pro-union legislation) could promote obsolescence.
+It should be kept in mind that regulations (taxes, price controls, pro-union legislation) could promote obsolescence.
 A tax increase would lead, for example, to an increased difficulty in providing inputs that would otherwise have improved the quality of the products.
-George Reisman has an interesting discussion about planned obsolescence (Capitalism, 1996, p.
-214-216) where he explains why an industry would greatly increase its profit if it produces longer-lasting goods, except when production cost exceeds the benefits to produce more durable items.
+Reisman has an interesting discussion on planned obsolescence (Capitalism, 1996, pp. 214-216) where he explains why an industry would greatly increase its profit if it produces longer-lasting goods, except when production cost exceeds the benefits to produce more durable items.

-But now that the theory of natural monopoly has been rejected, we have yet to deal with a serious story related in the documentary.
-The Epson chip inside of the printer, programmed to "break" the machine after a predefined number of printed pages, is somewhat obscure.
+We have yet to deal with one key argument of the documentary.
+The Epson chip inside of the printer, programmed to “break” the machine after a predefined number of printed pages, is somewhat obscure.
 At first glance, it is clear that this is an attempt to encourage consumers to buy more printers.
 But companies have no reason to degrade the printer, to the extent that most of their profits come from the sale of ink cartridges.
 It would be silly to block the printers if they really want to encourage the purchase of their cartridges.

 Even if this obsolescence was planned, as this Epson chip suggests, it does not mean that all companies have an incentive to adopt the same strategy.
-If this is the exception rather than the rule, consumers should not have to worry about planned obsolescence.
 Especially if this strategy is not profitable in the long term, which means that such a phenomenon is in any case quite ephemeral.

-Needless to say that in the long run, such a strategy is unlikely to be profitable and will be abandoned accordingly.
-If any obsolescence persists, it is not "planned".
-The most probable interpretation is that preferences have simply changed, and that firms respond to the ever-changing consumers' preferences (see also Landsburg, 1999).
+Needless to say, in the long run, such a strategy is unlikely to be profitable.
+If obsolescence persists, it is not “planned”.
+The most probable interpretation is that preferences are shaped by cultural and technological changes, such that firms must respond to the ever-changing consumers’ preferences.
+In times of frequent technological improvement, it is also desirable for manufacturers to avoid dumping more resources into making products last past their usefulness.
+Shorter lifespan can even guard against uncertainty.
+Landsburg (1999) mentioned an interesting case:

-But for the same reason planned obsolescence cannot induce people to buy more and more, ads cannot encourage purchases.
+For the same reason planned obsolescence cannot induce people to buy more and more, ads cannot encourage consumption as a whole.
 This is because the rise in consumption without any rise in savings will lead to an increase in prices of factors of production, and thus an increase in costs of production, since no more resources are devoted to produce more capital goods allowing an increase in production of consumer goods.
 It is only when people decide to consume less and save more that the prices of goods will become cheaper, allowing them to purchase more consumer goods in the future due to the enhancement of productive capacity by a prior increase in savings.
 This is clearly at odds with the assumption that ads can induce more purchases.
+Instead, one must ask why private savings is low, whether it is due to social benefits or not.